raghav4494/Low-Level-Image-Processing/README.md

 # Low-Level-Image-Processing
 This code is developed as one of the assignments for the course "Image Processing and Computer Vision".

+The code is written in MATLAB.
+The project_report.pdf contains description of each subproblem, implementation details and screenshots of the results.

 # To Run the code
 1. Load the test images given in the "Test Images", in the working directory.
 2. Run histogram_equalisation.m for histogram equalisation.